Table of Contents

 I recommend enabling the smart connect feature which will enhance the user experience when using this router.
 This will combine both 5Ghz and 2.4Ghz into a similar name and the router will automatically decide which one is the best for you based on signal conditions.

-The Archer AX20 also supported the WPA3 encryption which promise even better security for your Wi-Fi network.
-However, I don’t recommend enabling this now as most devices in the market still do not support WPA3, I do notice it may cause some issues with some older devices.
-It is still great for future proofing your router.
+Security wise, TP-Link Archer AX20 supports the latest WPA3 encryption for a better Wi-Fi security.
+However, I don’t recommend enabling this now as most devices in the market still do not support WPA3.
+It may cause some compatibility issue with an older devices released before 2018.

 You will want to download the TP-Link Tether app to use with this router.
 The app will let you to see currently connected devices and view their current usage.
 It is also able to perform some advanced configurations using just the app which is quite handy.
 Those LED indicators on the router can be disabled on the app as well.

 TP-Link Archer AX20 met the 3 most important aspects of a good wireless router.
 The speed is excellent, the coverage is strong and the stability is great.
 At this price point, there’s nothing that perform just as good as this Archer AX20.
 This will probably be my best budget mid-range router that I will recommend in 2020.

 Comparing against the Archer AX10 and Archer AX50, the Archer AX20 is easily my favourite pick.
 It offers a slightly stronger and faster Wi-Fi connection than the Archer AX10 thanks to the use of individual Wi-Fi FEM (TP-Link so-called amplifier).
 While the AX50 performs better than the AX20 in 160Mhz situation, under 80Mhz scenario, the AX20 performs similar if not better than the AX50.

 TP-Link Archer AX20